zar-zar-hlaing/mmHomonymDisambiguator/README.md

 ---

 ## Citation
-If you use this repository for research or projects related to Myanmar homonym disambiguation, please cite the paper:
+If you use the library or data from this repository in research or projects related to Myanmar homonym disambiguation, please cite the following paper:

 - Z. Z. Hlaing and A. Thida, “[Myanmar Homonym Disambiguation System](https://meral.edu.mm/records/3488)”